 3. Are your delivery methods working?

-Sometimes your best option for marketing refreshing is to look at how you’re delivering your content to the masses.
+Sometimes your best option for online marketing refreshing is to look at how you’re delivering your content to the masses.
 Do you mainly do this through social media?
 Are you hoping that consumers see your content on your blog and share it for themselves?

 As convenient as autoblogging and social media automation are in this day and age, sometimes a more personal approach is better with certain audiences.
 Look at your delivery methods and see how successful they really are.
 Switch things up for a few weeks and see if you’re doing better or worse.